-- Employees, - Spouses and dependents of those employees, - Any person you could have claimed as a dependent on your return except if: - a.
+- Employees, - Spouses and dependents of those employees, - Any person who could have been claimed as a dependent on the eligible employee's tax return except if: - a.
 The person filed a joint return. - b.
 The person had a gross income of \$4,400 or more; or - c.
-You, or your spouse if filing jointly, could be claimed as dependent on someone else's tax return. - Your child under age 27 at the end of the tax year. - Spouses and dependents of deceased employees.
+Participants, or their spouse if filing jointly, could be claimed as dependent on someone else's tax return. - A child under age 27 at the end of the tax year. - Spouses and dependents of deceased employees.